 - 22.5g Neem Oil – don’t fall for cheap knock-offs – organic, thick, healing neem oil

 - 3g Almond Oil – organic, unrefined almond oil – or other liquid carrier oil like these

-- 10-15 drops Vitamin E – Non-GMO vitamin E (this is my favorite vitamin E & this is another good option)
+- 10-15 drops Vitamin E – Non-GMO vitamin E (this is my favorite vitamin E)

 - 25g Arrowroot Powder – organic arrowroot powder

 - 15g Diatomaceous Earth – food-grade, 100% diatomaceous Earth

 - 7.5g Kaolin Clay – white clay is another name for this staple in my home & shop – make sure it is untreated kaolin (white) clay

 - Using an accurate digital scale, measure all ingredients (EXCEPT the 3 powder ingredients, EOs, & vitamin E) into the upper part of your double-boiler.